Eliminate the Drag That’s Holding Your Business Back (1 of 3)

 The antidote to quieting the noise that drags down the business is implementing a Create Capacity Discipline.
 So what is that?

-A Create Capacity Discipline is the continuous process of purging/pruning those activities, processes, projects, meetings, that create drag on the organization so that you can free up more capacity inside the organization to work on the most important initiatives.
+A Create Capacity Discipline is the continuous process of purging/pruning those activities, processes, projects, and meetings that create drag on the organization so that you can free up more capacity to work on the most important initiatives.

 Most organizations are great at adding things to the list and coming up with what we need to be doing, but it takes a real commitment to discipline to ask what can we stop doing?
 What no longer makes sense?